 1) Troubleshoot the flush: Pour a bucket of water into the bowl.
-If the water level rises to the top of the bowl and then slowly drains, suspect a clogged drain pipe.
-If the bowl flushes normally, likely the bowl has buildup in the internal passageways.
-During a normal flush the siphon port, the hole located at the bottom of the bowl, pushes water down the drain.
-The small holes under the bowl's rim create the whirlpool effect that cleans the bowl.
+If the water level rises to the top of the bowl and then slowly drains, suspect a restricted drain pipe.
+If the bowl flushes normally, expect buildup inside the bowl’s internal passageways.
+During a normal flush the siphon port, the hole located at the bottom of the bowl, pushes water down the drain; dumping the bucket of water into the bowl mimics this.
+The small holes under the bowl's rim create the whirlpool effect that cleans the sides of the bowl.

-2) Dissolve debris in blocked passageways: Remove the lid and use a funnel to pour a designed to dissolve water deposits down the overflow tube.
+2) Dissolve debris in blocked passageways: Remove the lid and use a funnel to pour a toilet-care product designed to dissolve water deposits down the overflow tube.
 These types of products are more environmentally safe than muriatic acid, and they are usually septic safe.
 Let the toilet sit unused overnight.
-Many plumbers would recommend replacing a toilet with completely blocked passages. toilet-care product
+Repeat this nightly until the toilet flushes normally.
+Many plumbers would recommend replacing a toilet with completely blocked passages.

 3) Clear an obstructed drain system: Repeat the clogged drain instructions above, starting with a plunger before moving on to the toilet auger and vent check.
 If that does not solve the issue, pour a drain-care product into the bowl and flush.
 This type of product eats organic buildup inside the drain pipe.
 Wait the manufacturer's recommended activation period before testing the toilet.